Jayden Backs Mortgage

 Can newcomers to Canada get a mortgage in Calgary?

-Do I need Canadian credit history to qualify?
+Do I need Canadian credit history to buy in Calgary?

 Not always.
-Newcomer programs can accept alternatives such as an international credit report, proof of rent paid on time, or bank references, so a short Canadian history is not a dead end.
+Newcomer programs can accept alternatives such as an international credit report, twelve months of rent paid on time, or bank reference letters, so a short Canadian history is not a dead end.

 How much down payment do newcomers need?